KUKARAF/FanControlerRock64/README.md

 write permission might have to be enabled for /sys/class/hwmon/hwmon0/pwm1

 Usage:
-automatic mode, enables fan if in specified values:
+automatic mode, enables fan if temp between tempMax = 70 and  tempMin = 35 where tempMax is 100% fan speed and tempMin is python enable_fan.py

-python enable_fan.py

 Static fan speed to desired strengh 0-100: